 The Young Men’s Christian Association (YMCA) was founded in Christian principles that strive to build young people of character.
 Unfortunately, we also know there have been many instances of sexual abuse perpetrated by employees and volunteers at the YMCA.

 At Walkup, Melodia, Kelly & Schoenberger, our dedicated and experienced team will always work to secure justice for those who have been sexually abused as children.
 If you or a loved one have been sexually abused while participating in California YMCA events, we are ready to help investigate what happened and secure the compensation you deserve.
-Contact us today for a free consultation of your case: (415) 889-2919.
+Contact our California sexual abuse attorneys today for a free consultation of your case: (415) 981-7210.

 Where Does YMCA Sexual Abuse Occur?